atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-MVTec-SCREW/README.md

 5 Inference
 </h3>
 Please move to a <b>./projects/TensorFlowFlexUNet/MVTEC-SCREW</b> folder<br>
-,and run the following bat file to infer segmentation regions for images by the Trained-TensorFlowUNet model for MVTEC-SCREW.<br>
+,and run the following bat file to infer segmentation regions for images by the Trained-TensorFlowFlexUNet model for MVTEC-SCREW.<br>
 <pre>
 ./3.infer.bat
 </pre>